 How is the program regulated?

 In either path, the builder will have to work with an approved verifier to make sure they are following the program correctly and that all items selected from the checklist are included in the finished home.
 Once the final product is inspected and verified, the completed checklist is sent to the Remodelers Council for certification.
 A Universal Living Certification sticker will be issued and sent to the builder/homeowner to be affixed to the home.
-A record of all Universal Living Certified homes will be kept on record with the BIA Remodelers for future reference.
+A record of all Universal Living Certified homes will be kept with the BIA Remodelers for future reference.

 If you have any questions on this program, please contact Bin Wilcenski at the BIA of Central SC.